carpet and padding being removed from floor

 After the water’s up, it’s time to kick the humidity out of your basement.
 Check back with the tool rental group and reserve a couple of fans to dry out what’s left behind.

-7. Turn on the dehumidifier
+7. Turn on the Dehumidifier

 Along with airflow, getting the moist air out of your basement is the next step in returning it to a usable space.
 Be sure to run a hose to a drain — if possible — or empty the water collection bin regularly.
 Your local tool rental outfit may have industrial dehumidifiers that can really help to pull moisture out.